Drew B. Tipton: Notable rulings

+In 2026, Tipton ruled that a Starr County district attorney, assistant district attorney, and county sheriff could not be sued by a woman who said she was wrongly arrested after attempting an abortion.
+Tipton ruled that the attorneys and sheriff were protected by qualified immunity.

 Memberships

 He has been a member of the American Legion since 1999.
 He has been a member of the American Bar Association since 2000.
 From 2002 to 2008, he was a member of the Republican National Lawyers Association.
 Since 2003, he has been a member of the Marine Corps Association.
 Since 2010, he has been a member of the Federalist Society.
 He has been a member of the Second Baptist Church in Houston, Texas since 2008.